veggiemonk/awesome-docker/README.md

 - [Nanobox](https://github.com/nanobox-io/nanobox) :heavy_dollar_sign: - An application development platform that creates local environments that can then be deployed and scaled in the cloud.
 - [OpenShift][openshift] - An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment by [Red Hat](https://www.redhat.com/en)
 - [Tsuru](https://github.com/tsuru/tsuru) - Tsuru is an extensible and open source Platform as a Service software
-- [ZEIT Now](https://github.com/zeit/now) :heavy_dollar_sign: - A universal serverless single-command deploy for Node.js applications or any application with a Dockerfile.

 ### Reverse Proxy